Law at Brunel is ranked 8th in London (The Complete University Guide 2018)

 The LLB Law programme at Brunel offers a unique module in first year, called ‘Legal Skills and Methods’, which provides the foundation for students to start building their employability and legal skills in preparation for finding employment in law, building CVs, and developing confidence in our students when they enter the workplace.

-Regular career events for law students are offered by the University's award-wining 'Professional Development Centre' (PDC) and the School avidly supports the professional development of our students.
+Regular career events for law students are offered by the University's award-wining 'Professional Development Centre' (PDC) and the School avidly supports the professional development of our students by offering an innovative range of skills-based experience such as mooting and debating, pro bono legal assistance, and in-court volunteering.

 Opportunities for law graduates arise in a wide range of activities.
 You may take advantage of your professional exemptions and train to become a barrister or solicitor, but your degree could take you into careers other than law, including mediation, consultancy, industry, commerce, public administration, the social services, management and humanitarian aid.